chase-coleman/Music-App-Proj/README.md

 ## 🧠 Important Dev Notes
 As of May 15, 2025:
 This was my first full-stack application, and I'm proud of how far it’s come.
 That said, there’s definitely room for code cleanup and architectural improvements.
 Before adding new features, I plan to refactor and optimize the existing codebase as time allows.
 There’s a lot more I want to build into this app — and I’m excited to keep improving it!

+As of August 7, 2025:
+Over the past few months here is what I have done while I job hunt, live my personal life, and continue to hold down a regular job:
+- Refactored some repeated code into helper functions (base64 function, getTracks function, etc).
+- Added more page context to avoid lots of prop drilling.
+- Added much more error handling on both front and back end.
+- Created a queue system for adding music to it.
+(Still a WIP - need to add some more functionality)
 ---
 ## ✨ Features